 1 tomato, chopped

 1/2 white onion, chopped

 2-4 garlic cloves, minced

 1/4 cup lime juice

 Salt to taste

-1 ½ pounds Russet Potatoes, skinned and thinly sliced (use a mandoline slicer to ensure uniform slices)
+1 ½ pounds Russet Potatoes, skinned and sliced thin

 ¾ cup heavy whipping cream